BombenProdukt/changesets/README.md

 ## Guiding Principles

-- **Agnostic** - Changesets should work with any repository structure or project type.
+- **Agnostic**: Changesets should work with any repository structure or project type.
-- **Simple** - Changesets should be easy to create and understand.
+- **Simple**: Changesets should be easy to create and understand.
-- **Flexible** - Changesets should be flexible enough to work with any workflow.
+- **Flexible**: Changesets should be flexible enough to work with any workflow.

 ## Data Model

 Each changeset is stored in a [YAML](https://yaml.org/) file in the `.changesets` directory.
-The name of the file is used to identify the changeset, and the contents of the file are used to generate the changelog.
-The name of the file is a randomly generated string, and is not meant to be human-readable.
-The contents of the file are a [YAML](https://yaml.org/) document with the following structure:
+The file's name is used to identify the changeset, and the contents of the file are used to generate the changelog.
+The file's name is a randomly generated string and is not meant to be human-readable.
+The file's contents are a [YAML](https://yaml.org/) document with the following structure:

 ```yaml
 packageName: "laravel-lighty"